-How do I get started with clubs?
+How do I get started with a ministry to girls?

 There are a variety of options when it comes to format.
 You can also consider more than one format.
 For example, if you decide to meet as a small group, you can work in one unit or more as a weekend retreat in order to delve into that topic more.